barrychum/miniGPG/README.md

 # MiniGPG: Simple GPG-like Encryption with OpenSSL
+GPG (GNU Privacy Guard) encryption is a cryptographic tool used for secure communication and data encryption.
+It implements the OpenPGP standard for encrypting and signing data and communications.
+GPG uses a combination of symmetric-key cryptography for speed and public-key cryptography for secure key exchange.
+Users create a pair of keys: a public key, which is shared, and a private key, which is kept secret.
+Data encrypted with the public key can only be decrypted with the corresponding private key, ensuring confidentiality and authenticity.

-This project is inspired by the GPG encryption mechanism and uses OpenSSL for cryptographic operations.
-This project contains two bash scripts to simulate GPG's encryption and decryption mechanism using OpenSSL.
-The scripts demonstrate how to:
+MiniGPG is inspired by GPG encryption and utilizes OpenSSL for cryptographic operations.
+This project includes two bash scripts to simulate GPG's encryption and decryption processes.

 ### Preparation Process:
 1. Create a public-private RSA key pair.